 With your new-found drama skills you could go on to play leading roles at the National, go underground with your cutting edge scripts, tell stories through movement, or puppets, keep the show on the road back stage, create spectacular costumes and sets, produce dramatic effect with your lighting and sound and so much more.

-Drama and Theatre Studies A level will also enable you to apply for other Arts and Humanities subjects like English, Film, History, Art and Design.
+Drama and Theatre Studies A level will enable you to apply for Performing Arts, Arts and Humanities degree courses as well as English, Film, History, Art and Design.

 Suggested reading and resources